Top

 Ask me anything Q&A to follow!

-“In-Disposable” The Webinar,
+In-Disposable – The Webinar,

 April 15, 2026

-6 PM – 7:30 PM
+6 PM – 7:00 PM

-“In-disposable” Information
+In-disposable Information

 Plastics.
 A simple word that seems synonymous with everyday life for any Californian.
 But you may be wondering, how did we find ourselves here?
 Join Senior Scientist and plastic pollution expert Emily Parker to explore the history and impacts of plastic pollution and learn how you can start where you are to reduce plastics in your own life and help us reshape the system that created this mess in the first place.
-From miraculous invention to trash, we will explore the real story of plastics, uncover how “single-use” products became so popular, and led to the modern waste crisis.
+From miraculous invention to trash, we will explore the real story of plastics and uncover how “single-use” products became so popular, leading to the modern waste crisis.
 We will also empower attendees with tools and actions they can take immediately to make a big difference.

 Register for the Webinar